 ...& Other Great Features

 Beyond that, you'll find a 5.4 cubic foot capacity True Convection oven with self clean and steam clean options.
 This convection system utilizes a rear wall-mounted fan assembly and an additional heating element to circulate hot air to bake and brown 20-25% faster and more evenly than traditional baking methods.
 New for 2020 is a feature Frigidaire is rolling out across its range lineup: Air Fry.
 We've written a whole article about Frigidaire Air Fry ranges, but basically, this feature is a great way to get crispy air fry results without needing a dedicated countertop air fryer.
 The convection is key to air frying, too - high heat and lots of air movement help achieve that crispy crust we all love!

 Click here to read over 1,415 real customer reviews of this product!

 How Do Frigidaire's Induction Ranges Compare to the Competition?

-LG: LG offers a slide in induction range, model LSE4616ST, with a larger 6.3 cubic foot ProBake true convection oven that come with self clean and steam clean options.
-The slide in design allows for easily accessible front controls.
+LG: LG offers a slide-in induction range, model LSE4616ST, with a larger 6.3 cubic foot ProBake true convection oven that comes with self clean and steam clean options.
+The slide-in design allows for easily accessible front controls.
 Rather than the touch controls found on the Frigidaire and GE, LG offers knob controls.
 The cooktop has five elements.

 KitchenAid: KitchenAid's model KFID500ESS is a freestanding induction range with 4.6 cu. ft. large capacity oven and four cooktop elements.
 It comes with a steam rack to easily add moisture for better cooking results.
 The induction element controls are integrated into the cooktop surface as glass touch controls.